BuilderIO/partytown/docs/faq.md

 ## Why do some scripts work, and others don't with Partytown?

 Most of yesterday's and today's third-party scripts were built from the ground-up to work only on the main UI thread, rather than from a web worker which does not have access to the DOM or window.
-Partytown does its best to.
+Partytown does its best to access the main thread from a web-worker, synchronously so the script continues to work as expected.
+However, because this architecture is different from what's the original designers expected, the script may have an internal error.
+For all these reasons we encourage you to first thoroughly test your scripts when using them with Partytown.
 Please also see the [Trade-Offs](/trade-offs) docs.

 ## Will you debug why my script is not working for me?